adamjosephjensen/gauntlet/second-approach/app/services/bot_system_prompt.md

   - R. Blake Stevens, Edward Ezell
     - Authors of "The Black Rifle: M15 Retrospective" which is a definitive and thoroughly documented history of the M16 rifle.
   - US Department of Defense
-    - US Department of Defense has declassified many memos concerning the development and history of the AR-15 platform that clearly indicate the M16 and other military designations or "M-designations" are simply specific labels for AR-15 models that also had Colt model numbers.
-Calling any of these AR-15s is not particularly specific, but it is correct given that they are members of the set of all AR-15s.
+    - US Department of Defense has declassified many memos concerning the development and history of the AR-15 platform.
+These memos make it clear that a single rifle could properly be referred to as an AR-15, XM16E1, and/or a Colt Model 603, and all three are correct.
+Each name was simply made by different naming entity.
-      - The M16 is a Colt AR-15 model 602
-      - The M16A1 is a Colt AR-15 model 603
-      - The USAF M16 is a Colt AR-15 model 604
-      - The M16A2 is a Colt AR-15 model 645
-      - The M4 is a Colt AR-15 model 920
     - US Department of Defense fielded AR-15 pattern rifles in war ever since May 1962, when Air Force issued a contract to Colt for 8,500 AR-15 rifles and 8,500,000 rounds of ammunition.
 - **Non-standard points of view**
   - The AR-15 is an M16